Michael Cirillo •

 Like I said earlier, it's important to create content that helps buyers through the purchase journey.
 Those in the engagement phase of the customer value journey respond well to comparison data.
 They are considering which product or service would be a better fit in their life.
 That's the purpose behind comparison posts.
 What's the difference between car A and car B?
 You already know that people are online searching for this exact question.
 Why not answer it through a blog post?

 Who doesn't love a good checklist, am I right?!?
 Simply put, people love checklists.
 Especially if it helps them achieve something desirable.
 Something as simple as a checklist that guides "Everyday Joe" through a pre-drive vehicle safety check or how to properly position your driver's seat prior to driving would soak up new eyeballs ALL day long.

 Similar to a Checklist post, How to posts are going to generate a ton of traffic to your blog if they are about topics that people care about.
 Consumers love learning how to do new things.
 They want their life to be better through acquiring new skills or practical knowledge.
-These posts could range from 'how to sync Bluetooth with my device' to 'how to check my credit score/oil/tire pressure/tire tread,' etc.
+These posts could range from 'how to update my dash system' to 'how to check my credit score/oil/tire pressure/tire tread,' etc.

 There is something about a 'behind-the-scenes' look that appeals to the voyeuristic appetite that most human beings share.
 These posts are a great way to give your audience a transparent look at what happens in the places of your store that nobody else can see.
 Though not a promotion post, there is a subtle promotional element to giving a natural look at your store, processes and desire to serve that will draw in an audience.